section-engineering-education/engineering-education/content/articles/how-to-deploy-streamlit-app-with-docker/index.md

 ### Lets build the streamlit app
 1. Create a new Python file named app.py.
-2. Then we add our pickled model into a created folder called 'model'.
+2. Then add our pickled model into a created folder called 'model'.

 Our Folder structure should look like this.